 The Bottom Line

-A home inspection is an essential step in the home-buying process, providing valuable insights into a property’s condition.
+A home inspection is essential in home-buying, providing valuable insights into a property’s condition.

 - Working with a home inspector and utilizing a checklist can help buyers make informed decisions.